quil/sketchbook-template/README.md

 ```bash
 clojure -Ttools install-latest :lib io.github.seancorfield/deps-new :as new
 ```

-> Note: once the template has been published (to a public git repo), the invocation will be the same, except the `:local/root` dependency will be replaced by a git or Maven-like coordinate.

 Run this template project's tests (by default, this just validates your template's `template.edn` file -- that it is valid EDN and it satisfies the `deps-new` Spec for template files):